d-tork/podcast-quotes/README.md

 `[1:45:30]` “What Marx observed was that capital tended to accumulate in the hands of fewer and fewer people.
 And he said that’s a flaw of the capitalist system.
 THAT’S wrong.
 It’s not a flaw of the capitalist system.
 It is a _feature_ of every single system of production that we know of no matter who set it up and how it operates.
 And so now we have a problem, because what happens is as soon as you set up a domain of production—and you need to because you need things to be produced—then you instantly produce a competition, and the spoils go disproportionately to a tiny percentage of people.

 So then, so what?
 So the rest of the people starve, or the system becomes unstable because everybody’s mad.
 It’s like, that’s a big problem.
-Kay, so how do human beings fix that?
+'Kay, so how do human beings fix that?
 Well the first thing we did was diversify the number of productive games.
 So you don’t get to be an NBA basketball star, okay, but you can run a podcast.
 It’s a completely different competitive landscape.
 So we can fractionate the production landscape, and then people who aren’t successful in one domain might be successful in others; that’s human creativity.”

 ---
 ### Peterson Conversation/BlackLivesMatter